-If you are short on storage space and have searched around for someplace in your house to use more effectively, one thing that may not have occurred to you is to better utilize the space under your stairs.
-Many houses with one or more flights of stairs have a space under the stairs that is underutilized, and sometimes a house has more than one such location.
-Space under the stairs in an unfinished part of the house like in a basement is easily organized by installing open shelving, but more often than not, this option is overlooked and the space is relegated to a jumble of boxes and cobwebs.
+If you are short on storage space, why not make use of the space under your stairs?
+Many houses with two or more stories have space under the staircase that is underutilized.
+Space under the stairs in an unfinished part of the house like a basement is easily organized by installing open shelving, but more often than not, this option is overlooked and the space becomes a jumble of boxes and cobwebs.

-Up until recently, what the average builder incorporated into the space under the stairs in a finished part of a new house was a door leading to an awkward triangular closet.
-Anything that was stored first at the other end of such a closet rarely, if ever, saw the light of day again.
+Until recently, what the average builder incorporated into the space under the stairs in a finished part of a new house was a door leading to an awkward triangular closet.
+Anything deep in the interior of such a closet rarely, if ever, saw the light of day again.

-Similar to other casework in a house, such as kitchen and vanity cabinetry and living room built-ins, under-the-stair storage can be worth a lot more than the money you put into it in terms of making your house more livable.
-Also, it has a positive effect on how your house "shows" when you eventually put it up for sale, which makes it a good investment.
+Similar to other casework in a house, such as kitchen and vanity cabinetry and living room built-ins, under-the-stair storage can be worth a lot more than the money you put into it in terms of making your house more livable and convenient.
+Also, it has a positive effect on how your house "shows" when you eventually put the property up for sale, which makes it a good investment.
 You're likely to be seeing a lot more of this amenity in the future.

 Photo credit: http://www.vitsoe.com